-Lightroom lets you view large previews of one or more photos for tasks like picking out the best photo in a series.
+Lightroom Classic CC lets you view large previews of one or more photos for tasks like picking out the best photo in a series.
 You can view side-by-side previews of two photos in the Compare view, or view tiled previews of two or more photos in the Survey view.

 In the Compare view, one photo is the select (active) and the other is the candidate.
 Using controls in the toolbar, you can swap the select and candidate photos, zoom in and out of one or both views simultaneously, and specify when you’re done comparing.

 In the Survey view, the selected (active) photo has a white border.
 You can designate the active photo by clicking it in the image display area.
 All photos have a Deselect Photo icon in the lower-right corner for removing the photos from the Survey view.
-(On the Mac OS, move the pointer over the photo to see the icon.)
+(On Mac OS, move the pointer over the photo to see the icon.)

 Both views provide access to rating stars, color labels, and Pick or Rejected flags for each photo.
 Both views also let you deselect photos to narrow down the images under consideration.
 See Flag, label, and rate photos.